tcoxon/zosoko/README.md

 ## TODO

-* Add optional limits to farthest state depth
-* Implement PuzzleGenerator.score()
+* Needs significant clean-up.
+* Profiling indicates the slowest part is PuzzleMap.getPlayerSpacePartition().
+  The use of this can be eliminated entirely by implementing the suggestions in PlayerCloud, or maybe there is a way to speed it up?
+* After that is Coords.add, which must mean that there are no further bottlenecks.
+* See if making FarthestStateFinder.go return a set of states would make the default scoring metric work better.

 ## Links

-The paper this project is based on:
+The paper this library is based on:

 * [http://larc.unt.edu/ian/pubs/GAMEON-NA_METH_03.pdf](http://larc.unt.edu/ian/pubs/GAMEON-NA_METH_03.pdf)